openaps/docs/docs/docs/Gear Up/edison.md

 # Get your rig hardware

-You have two main options for hardware:
+You have three main options for hardware:

 `1.` The most recommended rig has been an Edison + Explorer Board.
 Unfortunately Intel stopped making the Edison boards as of 2018.
 If you can find an Intel Edison (eBay, local stores, etc - this is still very possible), this is still a highly recommmended rig.
 It is the smallest rig (and easily portable), with better battery life because it is power efficient.
 [See below for the list of hardware for Edison setups](http://openaps.readthedocs.io/en/latest/docs/Gear%20Up/edison.html#hardware-information-for-intel-edison-based-setups).

-`2.` The other option is a Raspberry Pi-based setup, with the new Explorer HAT.
+`2.` Another option is a Raspberry Pi-based setup, with the new Explorer HAT.
 This rig setup makes it easier to see information when offline because it has an onboard screen for displaying readouts.
 [See below for the list of hardware required for Pi/HAT setups](http://openaps.readthedocs.io/en/latest/docs/Gear%20Up/edison.html#hardware-information-for-pi-based-setups-with-the-explorer-hat).

+`3.` Yet another option is a Raspberry Pi-based setup, with an Adafruit RFM69HCW Bonnet.
+This rig setup makes it easier to see information when offline because it has a small onboard screen for displaying readouts, but it does not come with charging hardware for a battery like the Explorer HAT or Explorer Board.
+You will need to build your own charging circuit or use a USB power block if you want to make this rig portable.
+However, this makes an excellent stationary or backup rig!
+[See below for the list of hardware required for Pi/Bonnet setups](http://openaps.readthedocs.io/en/latest/docs/Gear%20Up/edison.html#hardware-information-for-pi-based-setups-with-the-adafruit-rfm69hcw-bonnet).

 **Note** - there is an experimental alternative to an Explorer HAT, which can serve as the radio on a Pi-based rig, but will not have the screen, and requires you to solder.
 See [below](https://openaps.readthedocs.io/en/latest/docs/Gear%20Up/edison.html#hardware-information-for-pi-based-setups-with-rfm69hcw-experimental) for more details on a setup with RFM69HCW.